 3 What did you do with those data?
 What was your process of analysis and your own thinking that made sense of the findings?
 We used extracts from the literary writing, biographies and archives to form emotional routes across the town for later fieldwork based on these articulation points.
 We proposed a model we called hexis, as a preparatory framework for the literary travel writer planning inquiry into an unknown urban space.

 The future of this work.
 What do you plan to do next?
-We have heard that it will be published early in 2021, as a chapter in an academic text on cities and the politics of sensibilities.
+We have heard that it was published early in January 2021, as a chapter in an academic text on cities and the politics of sensibilities.
 We will take this plan out into the field when the Covid restrictions are lifted in France and England, to explore the routes we have uncovered.
+Please view the chapter online here

 Since publishing this post in Travel Writers Online, we have had contact with the artist, Damien Reynaud who made a photography installation in Cherbourg city centre to celebrate the centenary of the birth of Roland Barthes, there.
 Damien has very kindly given us permission to reproduce one of the images he made to document the time of the art work in situ –